ipspace/blog/content/posts/2020/10/fundamentals-before-opinions.md

 I know Twitter isn't exactly the place to exchange nuanced ideas, but the very minimum I would expect in a network engineering discussion is opinions supported by something resembling hard facts.
 Obviously, sometimes that's too much to ask.

-To make matters worse, there are tons of resources explaining the relevant fundamentals, including our [How Networks Really Work](https://www.ipspace.net/How_Networks_Really_Work) webinar and [tons of great books](https://my.ipspace.net/bin/list?id=Net101#TEXTBOOK) (the first two books in that list are free).
+To make matters worse, it's not hard to find resources explaining the relevant fundamentals, including our [How Networks Really Work](https://www.ipspace.net/How_Networks_Really_Work) webinar and [tons of great books](https://my.ipspace.net/bin/list?id=Net101#TEXTBOOK) (the first two books in that list are free).
 All you have to do is invest time in reading some of them instead of vendor whitepapers or industry press.

 [^1]: Anyone old enough to remember the Internet-wide meltdowns caused by fast switching caches is probably smart enough not to touch another cache-based data-plane technology in their lifetime.
 Exposure to Nexus 7000 conversation learning (in particular after configuring SVI interfaces) is an added bonus.